nigelgward/ISG_Reduction_Model/README.md

 statistics over substantial data, typically tens of minutes of dialog across multiple audio files.

-Note that at Github we include neither the audio files for training nor the derived npy files; this is only because they are so large.
+Note that in the Github repo we include neither the audio files for training nor the derived npy files; this is only because they are large.
 Accordingly the API is not very elegant.
-However the code is flexible enough to modify, with only a basic knowledge of python.
+However the code is flexible enough to modify, assuming a basic knowledge of python.

 ## To Test the Workflow